 The disruption that is happening in the logistics space heavily relies on data.

-FreightTech companies understood it, and they embraced the idea to create their solutions that revolve around data.
+FreightTech companies understood it, and they embraced the idea of creating their solutions that revolve around data.
 The utilization of the available data requires the right infrastructure.
 This is where data integrations become essential.
 It’s not only that FreightTech companies need to have real-time data from disparate sources, but they also need to make sure that the data quality (hygiene, accuracy, and relevance) is spot on.

 Perhaps, the biggest question for some of the most innovative and high-growth FreightTech companies is how they balance the development of their own tech while setting up connectivity with multiple parties to interact with each other and receive sufficient, timely information.